Tea-room with a view

 Eat the seasons

 As the seasons change across the Island, so too does our menu.
-Stop for a light lunch and choose from a range of sandwiches, soup, jacket potatoes, sausage rolls, or a warm light meal.
+Stop for a light lunch and choose from a range of sandwiches, soup, sausage rolls, or a warm light meal.
 Just like the rest of our food, our cakes and bakes are all freshly made by our staff and use local produce whenever possible.
 There’s plenty to pick from, such as Victoria sponge, flapjack, shortbread, brownie and bread pudding.
 Or treat yourself to a cream or savoury tea.

 Or if you’ve just worked up a thirst looking around the battery then the tea-room is a great place to sit back, soak up the atmosphere and admire the views whist enjoying a drink.